 The World Economic Forum, through leveraging its leader-level multistakeholder and interdisciplinary platform, is working to expand the effectiveness of multistakeholder Internet cooperation and problem solving through dialogue and collective action.
-On the Future of the Internet Initiative’s Improving Information for Decision Makers track, the Forum has partnered with Harvard’s Berkman Klein Center for Internet & Society.
-The Berkman Klein Center’s work is focused on three areas of activity within the track:
+The Forum partnered with the Berkman Klein Center on the Future of the Internet Initiative’s Improving Information for Decision Makers track, now known as the System Initiative on Shaping the Future of the Digital Economy and Society.
+The Center’s work is focused on three areas of activity:

-- Collaborative platform-building and digital problem solving, aimed at developing a proposal for a hackathon prototype hosted by the Berkman Klein Center in 2016, which brings together world-class software developers and scholars to engage in the development and deployment of real-world solutions to vexing cybersecurity problems
+- Collaborative platform-building and digital problem solving, aimed at bringing together software developers, scholars, and other stakeholders to engage in the development and deployment of real-world solutions to vexing cybersecurity problems